ImmortalMan01/mod-plugin/README.md

 ## Configuration
 The plugin generates `config.yml` on first run.
 Insert your OpenAI API key and adjust thresholds or punishments as needed.
+The service now uses OpenAI's `omni-moderation-latest` model by default.
 You can also define `blocked-words` for custom profanity detection.
 Any chat message containing one of these words will be muted without an API call.